Moon Sung-kil: Professional career

 Moon's pro debut took place on March 8, 1987 with a first-round KO over Ric Bajelot, a fighter with 16 professional fights at the time.
 Moon won his first six fights by knock-out, before challenging Khaokor Galaxy for the WBA bantamweight title on August 14, 1988.
 Moon won a six-round technical decision to win the title.
 The fight was stopped early due to an accidental headbutt that cut Moon.

 Moon would go on to make two successful defenses of his title, scoring a seventh-round KO of Edgar Omar Monserrat, and a fifth-round KO of Chiaki Kobayashi.
 Kobayashi, a former Japanese National Bantamweight Champion, retired after this defeat.

-On July 9, 1989 Moon and Galaxy met in a rematch, this time Galaxy won a unanimous decision over 12 rounds to regain his WBA bantamweight title.
-Moon was knocked down twice in the 11th round, losing by scores of 120–109, 120–109 and 120–112.
+On July 9, 1989, Moon and Galaxy faced off again in a rematch, with Galaxy securing a unanimous decision victory over 12 rounds to reclaim his WBA bantamweight title.
+Moon suffered two knockdowns in the 11th round, ultimately losing by scores of 120–109, 120–109, and 120–112.

 Moon then moved down in weight.
 Moon scored a second-round KO over Romeo Opriasa in a tune-up bout, before challenging Nana Konadu on January 20, 1990 for the WBC and Lineal super-flyweight title.
 The fight between Moon and Konadu was a war, both fighters were knocked down several times.
 Moon won a ninth-round technical decision to capture the title, after once again becoming the victim of an accidental headbutt.
 Moon won by scores of 86–84, 86–82, and 87–84 to capture his second world title in his second division.

 Moon would go on to record nine successful title defenses, including five victories over prior or future world champions.
 These victories included a ninth-round KO over former two-time WBC and Lineal super-flyweight Champion Gilberto Roman, a fourth-round KO over Konadu in their rematch, and a first-round KO over former two-time WBC light-flyweight and former WBA flyweight champion Hilario Zapata.

 On July 3, 1993, Moon made his ninth and final successful title defense, scoring a 12-round majority decision over future IBF super-flyweight and WBO flyweight champion Carlos Gabriel Salazar.

 On November 13, 1993 Moon lost a split decision to Jose Luis Bueno by scores of 115–114, 112–117 and 110–118 to lose the WBC super-flyweight Title.
 Sung-Kil Moon retired after this fight, finishing with professional record of 20 wins and two losses (15 by knockout).

-Folk musician Mark Kozelek's current project, Sun Kil Moon, is named after Sung-Kil Moon.

 Professional boxing record

+Personal life

+He spent six months in prison for molesting a woman.